fresheneesz/bitcoinThroughputAnalysis/README.md

 We are currently well into the danger zone of transaction throughput.
 Using the very rough, hypothetical goals I used to do this analysis, Bitcoin cannot securely handle the amount of transactions it is currently processing.
 This is a problem not only for users who don't have access to machines that can run a full node, but for the Bitcoin network as a whole.
 If not enough people can run full nodes, it puts even those who can run full nodes at risk.
 If 95% of users are using SPV and a malicious chain happens, it means the 5% who are running full nodes suddenly can't pay or be paid by 95% of the world.
 That's a problem for everyone, not just the SPV nodes that have been tricked.

 I should stress that the goals used for this analysis are not well-researched enough to be taken for granted, and those goals should be reevaluated.
 I made it easy to change the goals in the [bottlenecks.xlsx](https://github.com/fresheneesz/bitcoinThroughputAnalysis/blob/master/bottlenecks.xlsx?raw=true) spreadsheet, so its easy to see the analysis for various any goals one might want to choose.

+However, this can be backed up by looking at current usage estimates.
+It looks like there are around 100,000 full nodes running out there (see [lukejr's counter](https://luke.dashjr.org/programs/bitcoin/files/charts/software.html) and [a snapshot from May](https://twitter.com/francispouliot_/status/1125139855313387520)).
+However, since there are around 7 million active bitcoin users<sup>[39]</sup>, the vast majority of active users are not running full nodes - only about 1%.
+Now a large fraction of those people probably also unsafely store their coins on exchanges.
+While that can't really be considered the fault of Bitcoin software or the Bitcoin network, the likelihood is that if most of those people got off exchanges they would move to a light wallet of some kind.
+It's simply not at all safe for 99% of the network to run a wallet that can't determine whether the chain with the most work is a valid Bitcoin chain, much less wallets that have [all the problems of current SPV clients](#spv-nodes).

 Anyways, the good news is that ideas that have already been thought through can substantially scale Bitcoin to bring us back into a secure state.
 This will likely take many years to reach, but its very heartening that we have so much headroom to improve Bitcoin from its already impressive position.